 The recipe calls for “Quality Sandwich Bread.”
 In my experience, using a really cheap bread will be a problem.
 The cheapest breads are just too light and airy to make it through the soaking process.
 The surface immediately begins to dissolve as soon as it touches the milk/egg mixture.
-I recommend something a bit heftier – like a 100% whole wheat or wheat/nut – to hold up to this.
+I recommend something a bit heftier – like a Texas Toast, 100% whole wheat or wheat/nut – to hold up to this.
 My Honey Whole Wheat Bread would be perfect!

 The original recipe also had you soak the break in the baking pan just before putting the whole thing in the toaster oven.
 The problem there is that if the bread doesn’t soak up every morsel of custard, it will toast into the corners of your pan, making cleanup a super-chore.
 I recommend soaking in a separate dish, then flipping the toast into a pan lined with a silicone-baking mat (see recommendations below).
 Giving the baking pan a hefty coating of non-stick spray isn’t a bad idea, either.

 Regular pan-fried French toast can be soggy.
 The edges might get crisp, but the middle can be a bit damp and eggy.
 This recipe produces a uniformly crisp toast, slightly sweet with a hint of cinnamon.
 You can eat it on-the-go, just as it is – or sit down with some butter and syrup while enjoying a hot cup of coffee.
 I know you’ll enjoy it!